davesque/thought.place/posts/objects/2017/7/22/pagerank.md

 indicates how likely our walker is during any given step to randomly jump to any page in our internet.
-By multiplying $p/n$ with a matrix of all ones, we get a tuning matrix with our tuning probability $p$ evenly divided across all elements.
+By multiplying $p/n$ with a matrix of all ones, we get a tuning matrix with our tuning probability $p$ evenly divided across all elements in each column.
 We also multiply our original transition matrix $T$ by the probabilistic complement of $p$ (which is $1 - p$) and sum it with the tuning matrix.

-This gives us a matrix $G$ which is a new version of $T$ which has been slightly redistributed according to our tuning probability.
+This gives us a matrix $G$ which is a new version of $T$ that has been slightly redistributed according to our tuning probability.
 Now, during any step of our walk, the walker might jump to any other page, but it is more likely to follow the links present on each page.

 Let's calculate $G$ using the $4 \times 4$ transition matrix above (with the cyclic behavior) and a tuning probability of $1/100$: